Thomas L. McKenney

-Thomas Loraine McKenney (21 March 1785 – 19 February 1859) was a United States official who served as Superintendent of Indian Affairs from 1824–1830.
+Thomas Loraine McKenney (21 March 1785 – 19 February 1859) was a United States official who served as Superintendent of Indian Affairs from 1824 to 1830.

+Early life

-McKenny was born on March 21, 1785, in Hopewell, Maryland.
+McKenney was born on March 21, 1785, in Hopewell, Maryland.
 He was the oldest of five boys, and was raised and received his education at Chestertown, Maryland.
 McKenney was a Quaker, which influenced his approach to interactions with Native Americans.

-After the abolition of the U.S. Indian Trade program in 1822, then Secretary of War John C. Calhoun created a position without legislation within the War Department entitled Superintendent of Indian Affairs (this later became part of the Bureau of Indian Affairs).
-McKenney was appointed to this position, and held it from 1824-1830.
-McKenney was an advocate of the American Indian “civilization” program, becoming an avid promoter of removal of Indian bands and tribes to west of the Mississippi River.
-He liked to be referred to as "Colonel" by those around him.

-Superintendent of Indian Trade/Superintendent of Indian Affairs
+Superintendent of Indian Trade

-McKenney was the Superintendent of Indian Affairs from 1824 to 1830.
+McKenney served as superintendent of the U.S. Office of Indian Trade from 1816 to 1821.
 He oversaw trading houses that created goods that were traded for furs.

+Superintendent of Indian Affairs

-After the abolition of the U.S. Indian Trade program in 1822, Secretary of War John C. Calhoun created a position legislation within the War Department entitled Superintendent of Indian Affairs (this evolved to the Bureau of Indian Affairs).
-He appointed McKenney to this position, who served from 1824-1830.
+After the abolition of the U.S. Indian Trade program in 1822, Secretary of War John C. Calhoun created a position within the War Department entitled Superintendent of Indian Affairs.
+This office later evolved into the Bureau of Indian Affairs.
+Calhoun appointed McKenney to the position, who served from 1824 to 1830.
 McKenney was an advocate of the American Indian “civilization” program, becoming an avid promoter of Indian removal west of the Mississippi River.
 After being elected to office, President Andrew Jackson, who favored Indian removal, dismissed McKenney from his position in 1830 when Jackson disagreed with his opinion that “the Indian was, in his intellectual and moral structure, our equal.”
-(But it was also typical of new administrations to make their own political appointments.)

-McKenney had helped support John C. Calhoun's bid for president in 1824; Calhoun rewarded him with a patronage position after being appointed as Secretary of War.
 While serving as Superintendent of Trade and Indian Affairs, McKenney helped gain passage of the Indian Civilization Act of 1819.
 Eleven years later, he helped draft and gain passage of the Indian Removal Act of 1830.

-But McKenney also denounced the United States Government for failing to keep white people out of territory belonging to the Cherokee as part of a treaty.
-President Andrew Jackson dismissed McKenney from his position in 1830 when Jackson disagreed with his opinion that “the Indian was, in his intellectual and moral structure, our equal.”
+While serving as superintendent, McKenney denounced the United States Government for failing to keep white people out of territory belonging to the Cherokee as part of a treaty.